 7 Monte Carlo integration

-This chapter first deals with the quantification of the precision — mostly via the asymptotic variance in the central limit theorem.
+This chapter first deals with the quantification of the precision—mostly via the asymptotic variance in the central limit theorem.
 This will on the one hand provide us with a quantification of precision for any specific Monte Carlo approximation, and it will on the other hand provide us with a way to compare different Monte Carlo integration techniques.
-The direct use of the average above requires that we can simulate from the distribution with density \(f\), but that might have low precision or it might just be plain difficult.
-In the second half of the chapter we will treat importance sampling, which is a technique for simulating from a different distribution and use a weighted average to obtain the approximation of the integral.

 7.1 Assessment